Shikaga/story/index.md

 With one smooth motion, ropes were thrown to shore, and massive ship was drawn into the port, a thousand parts moving as one, bringing their journey to an end.

-The roar of dockworkers filled the air as Emlyn stared at the men standing on the peer,  staring up at the ship and speculating wildly among themselves what goods might be on the ship.
+The roar of dockworkers filled the air as Emlyn stared at the men standing on the peer,  staring up at the ship and speculating wildly among themselves what goods their would be to trade.

-The sailor's abandoned their duties and leant wildly over the railing shouting down to their aquaintances on the dock below, and whistled to the ladies of the night who flaunted their wares eagerly.
+The sailor's abandoned their duties and leant wildly over the railing shouting down to their aquaintances on the dock below, and whistled to the ladies of the night who flaunted themselves eagerly.

-The first mate was on them quickly and with much bellowing and liberal use of his switch managed to return his derelict crew to their duties and the ship was quicky prepared and a gangplank was dropped to the awaiting officials below.
+The first mate was on them quickly and with much bellowing and liberal use of his switch managed to return his derelict crew to their duties and the ship was quickly prepared and a gangplank was dropped to the awaiting officials below.

-With a big smile and hand outstretched, the captain descended.
+With a big smile and hand outstretched, the captain descended down the narrow gangway to the dock below.
 The officials smiled and exchanged plesantries.
 Gifts were swiftly bestowed by the first mate, three large bottles of fine brandy, and they were invited upon the ship to inspect the holds.

 And with the formalities concluded, it was time for their departure.